Michael, “Les quatre perfections, welcome, usual?”

 Katja, “We will go now, Mary.
 You haf to make recovery so we can come to big show.”

 Mary frowns, “Not so sure about the big show.
 The landlord is selling, whoever he sells to might not want a drag show in the place.
-He’s talking to someone who does condos, remodel and sell.”
+He’s talking to someone who does condos, gut the building, remodel and sell.”

 Katya, “Who is landlord?”